imbeshat/JavaScript-DOM-Assignment/DOM-Assignment-1,2,3/SOLUTION.md

 ## DOM Assignment 2

-### Task 1 : Change the color of accordion and their paragraphs
+### Task 1 : Change the color of accordian and their paragraphs

 ![image](https://user-images.githubusercontent.com/48837703/215551263-1b8a8286-6a6e-4b0a-99a1-8d5e3be21419.png)